Jamaica Star

 St Elizabeth

-Trend Setter, the Flosser and Hustler Edition, at Bailey's Car Wash, Santa Cruz.
+Trend Setter, The Flosser and Hustler Edition, at Bailey's Car Wash, Santa Cruz.
 Featuring Crystal Sound, Street Team, Bold and Boasty, DJ Fresh, DJ Stunna, Fire Finger and Raskal.

 SATURDAY, January 28